zed/imunifyav-doc/docs/imunifyav/README.md

 * **Restore original<sup> AV+</sup>** — click _Restore original_ to restore original file after cleaning up if backup is available.

 To perform a bulk action, tick required users and click the corresponding button above the table.

+If a user is allowed by the administrator to run a scan at any time on his own, he can see the _Start scanning_ button.

 The following filters are available: